Calgorr/Shirfalake/README.md

 </div>

 # Rate Limiting Algorithms with Lua and Redis

-This repository contains Lua implementations of three popular rate limiting algorithms: Generic Cell Rate Algorithm (GCRA), Leaky Bucket, and Sliding Window, using Redis as the data store for rate limiting.
+implementation of three popular rate limiting algorithms: Generic Cell Rate Algorithm (GCRA), Leaky Bucket, and Sliding Window, using Redis as the data store for rate limiting.

 ## Algorithms